 Burns & Allen stars GEORGE BURNS and GRACIE ALLEN, BEA BENADERET as Blanche Morton, LARRY KEATING as Harry Morton, and HARRY VON ZELL.

 Season Four is the middle of Burns & Allen‘s “classic” era, the three-year period of format-perfecting following the series’ transition from radio to TV, moving out of live broadcasts to filmed half-hours.
 There’s been evolution since 1950 — the comedic situation, fueled by core character traits, has grown in prominence — but it’s still the same show (it’s set in Beverly Hills, and features two married couples and an announcer).
 And if Three was too transitional — trying to navigate the duo’s theatrical, vaudevillian instincts while using a format that needed cinematics — and Five will prove to be too exhausted of episodic story for these particulars, then Four is the era’s happy medium: the best of this original design.
 It’s not perfect — with 40 shows per year, a certain amount of mediocrity is inevitable — and, sure, there are more remakes of earlier live shows than in any other season, but this generally bodes well.
 Not only do the remade stories tend to be top-of-the-line Victories In Premise, Four’s elevated quality also ensures that most are improvements — if simply because these are the filmed editions made to go into reruns.
 That is, by this time, there’s a sense that the show is being more definitive with its storytelling — even in the so-called “mediocre” entries — because, again, it’s acting out, on a weekly basis, the most evolved version of what it wanted to be upon its televisual inception… Additionally, the year is bolstered by a new Harry Morton.
 Now, I know Fred Clark is popular, and I get it; his portrayal is the most conceptually true — what we expect the secondary husband to be.
 But Larry Keating is something fresh, and the scripts immediately adapt to his innate persona by creating an entirely different character.
-Yes, finally a character — a multi-dimensional person with a unique perspective and obvious flaws.
+Yes, finally a character — a multi-dimensional proxy-human with a unique perspective and obvious flaws.
 Next to Gracie, he’s probably the most well-defined figure on the show.
 As such, though he may not be what we expect of Harry Morton (and it’ll take a year or so for Keating and Bea Benaderet to match the chemistry she had with Clark), his writing is a victory for the show by way of character: another piece of the puzzle that cements Burns & Allen’s status as a legitimate TV sitcom… So, while I remain hesitant to cite a favorite season — the later years have their merits — Four is the best of this “classic” era.
 And I have picked ten episodes that I think exemplify its finest.

 Note that every episode below is directed by Frederick de Cordova and written by Sid Dorfman, Harvey Helm, Keith Fowler and William Burns — unless otherwise cited.
 (Also, these shows were initially untitled; I’ve labeled them what they’re most often called online.)